putuoka/c4it-blog/content/posts/2021/061-debuggerdisplay-attribute/article.md

 ---
 title: "Simplify debugging with DebuggerDisplay attribute dotNET"
-path: '/blog/debuggerdisplay-attribute'
+path: "/blog/debuggerdisplay-attribute"
-tags: ["CSharp", "dotNET", "Visual Studio" , "MainArticle"]
+tags: ["CSharp", "dotNET", "Visual Studio", "MainArticle"]
 featuredImage: "./cover.png"
-excerpt : "Debugging our .NET applications can be cumbersome.
+excerpt: "Debugging our .NET applications can be cumbersome.
 With the DebuggerDisplay attribute we can simplify it by displaying custom messages."
 created: 2021-07-13
 updated: 2021-07-13
 ---